 Most international long-haul flights into Amman arrive in the evening.
 So other than getting to your hotel, there is nothing on arrival day.
 If your flight arrives in the morning and you are not completely jet-lagged from a long travel day, you could head straight to Jerash (on Day 2 itinerary or perhaps wander around in Amman – also on Day 2).

-I suggest you book a rental car with airport pickup.
+To make the most of your time, I suggest you book a rental car with airport pickup.

-Hotel Options in Amman: coming soon
+Hotel Options in Amman: Check out Amman’s Five Star Hotels

 Get a quote on renting a car here.

-Overnight in Amman
+Overnight in Amman and rest up for day 2.

 Where to Stay in Petra